embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

 X.509 PKI certificate format defines some methods to generate unique identifiers for a public key.
 This is especially useful to identify the relevant keys when a CA has multiple active Public keys that can be used to sign certificates.
 These IDs appear in two forms in a certificate as part of certificate extensions.

-- authorityKeyIdentifier - key ID of the CA public key used to sign the certificate.
+- authorityKeyIdentifier - key ID of CA public key used to sign the certificate.
-- subjectKeyIdentifier - key ID of the public key present in the certificate.
+- subjectKeyIdentifier - key ID of public key present in the certificate.
 This is a mandatory field for a certificate marked as `CA`

 Two recommended methods for generating unique key IDs from public keys as per the x.509 RFC are:

-- compute the 160 bit SHA-1 hash of the BIT STRING value of subjectPublicKey (excluding tag and length)
+- compute 160 bit SHA-1 hash of the BIT STRING value of subjectPublicKey (excluding tag and length)
 - type indicator `0100` followed by least significant 60 bits of subjectPublicKey (excluding tag and length)

-other methods of generating unique IDs can also be used.
+Other methods for generating unique IDs can also be used.

-Each key will be marked with a marked with a usage bitmap in the extension portion of the certificate.
+Each key will be marked with a usage bitmap in the "extension" portion of the certificate.
 The defined bitmap and meanings are :

 |Bit position|   Name       |            Description                                      |
 |------------|--------------|-------------------------------------------------------------|